Why Nations Fail

 The Origins of Power, Prosperity, and Poverty

-A professor of Applied Economics at M.I.T., Daron Acemoglu is among the 20 most cited economists in the world.
-A New York Times Magazine feature said he is “as hot as economists get.”
-In 2005, he received the prestigious John Bates Clark Medal, for being a top economist under 40.
-Acemoglu is the co-author, with Harvard’s James Robinson, of the New York Times bestseller Why Nations Fail, which, like Jared Diamond’s Guns, Germs, and Steel, is a major work of historical, political and cultural heft that comes along once every few years.
+A professor of Applied Economics at M.I.T., Daron Acemoglu is among the 20 most cited economists in the world, and was twice named one of Foreign Policy’s Top 100 Global Thinkers.
+In the words of a New York Times Magazine feature, he is “as hot as economists get.”
+He has received the prestigious John Bates Clark Medal for being a top economist under 40, the Nemmers Prize in Economics, the BBVA Foundation Frontiers of Knowledge Award, and an Andrew Carnegie fellowship.

 “A wonderfully readable mix of history, political science, and economics, this book will change the way we think about economic development.”— Steven Levitt, author of Freakonomics